rarelygoeshere/WordleWeb/README.md

 # [Kelly Dornhaus](https://kellydornhaus.com/) / [Bsky](https://kellydornhaus.bsky.social/)
 - [Fibble](https://fibble.xyz/) is like Wordle, but every guess, including one already-given guess, has exactly one liar in it, coloring-wise.
 Finding and marking the liars will help you find the target word.
-- [Warmle](https://warmle.org/) is like Wordle, but yellow means “this letter is within three letters alphabetically from the correct letter.
+- [Warmle](https://warmle.org/) is like Wordle, but yellow means “this letter is within three letters alphabetically from the correct letter."
 - [Xordle](https://xordle.org/) is basically two Wordles in one.
 You are given one already-colored guess, and you must find two target words that don’t share letters between them.

 # [rspdev](https://x.com/_rspdev)